 WHAT'S IN A NAME?

-Dr. Justin K. Ichida, PhD, President and Founder, is a highly-awarded scientist in the field of stem cell biology.
+Dr. Justin K. Ichida, PhD, Chief Scientific Officer and Co-Founder, is a highly-awarded scientist in the field of stem cell biology.
 Since 2013 he has held the position of Assistant Professor of Stem Cell and Regenerative Medicine at the University of Southern California’s Keck School of Medicine where he oversees research at the Ichida Lab and serves as Director of the Choi Family Therapeutic Screening facility.
-Dr. Ichida is a world renowned expert in the conversion of somatic cells directly into specific neural subtypes that recapitulate bona fide neurodegenerative disease processes in vitro.
+Dr. Ichida is a world renowned expert and inventor in the conversion of somatic cells directly into specific neural subtypes that recapitulate bona fide neurodegenerative disease processes in vitro.
 Ichida co-authored the groundbreaking research paper "Haploinsufficiency leads to neurodegeneration in C9ORF72 ALS/FTD human induced motor neurons," published in Nature Medicine February 5, 2018.
 He was the principal investigator on the study.
 He is also a New York Stem Cell Foundation – Robertson Stem Cell Investigator and was recently named a Richard N. Merkin Scholar.

-Dr. Qing Liu, PhD, Chief Science Officer and Founder, has directed research projects both in academia and industry and possesses over 10 years’ experience in scientific project management in a broad range of diseases and cellular models as well as technical expertise in high content screening.
+Dr. Qing Liu, PhD, Co-Founder, has directed research projects both in academia and industry and possesses over 15 years’ experience in scientific project management in a broad range of diseases and cellular models as well as technical expertise in high content screening.
 Dr. Liu has a long track record of fostering successful R&D collaborations.
 She has many years’ experience in motor neuron disease research.
 In her graduate thesis, Dr. Liu established that haplodeficiency of the Survival of Motor Neuron (SMN) protein causes Spinal Muscular Atrophy and later developed high content screens for ALS at Harvard Medical School.
 She is an expert at business development, licensing, and negotiations in the pharmaceutical area.
 At USC, within three short years, she has raised over $4M from individuals and foundations to support the mission of the institute.

 Scientific board of Advisors